uqiotstudio/mmwave-rewrite/README.md

 # mmwave-rewrite
 See the [quickstart](https://github.com/McArthur-Alford/mmwave-deploy/blob/main/README.md) guide if you are interested in a step-by-step for getting everything running.
-Below is some more general purpose documentation.
+Below is some more detailed documentation for the individual commands.

 # Supported Devices:
 At the moment the following modules are provided: